tvOS

 The minimum version for tvOS is 9.0.

-We recommend installing the SDK with CocoaPods, but we also support alternate installation methods.
-To integrate Sentry into your Xcode project, specify it in your Podfile:
+We recommend installing the SDK with Swift Package Manager (SPM), but we also support alternate installation methods.
+To integrate Sentry into your Xcode project, open your App in Xcode and open File > Add Packages.
+Then add the SDK by entering the git repo url in the top right search field:

 Copied